pycppdel/Calibrate-Huion-Pen/README.md

 Type in the command "xinput map-to-output {PEN_ID} {DISPLAY_NAME}"

-Since we have determined the displayname and the id of the pen, (DP-4 and 15), we can use them to pass as arguments
+Since we have determined the displayname and the id of the pen, (DP-4 and 15), we can use them to pass them as arguments